wbalbo/wbalbo/README.md

 </div>
 <br>

-- 🔭 I’m studying and trying to contribute to open-source projects here.
+🔭 I’m studying and trying to contribute to open-source projects here.
-- 🌱 I’m currently learning more of my professional area, and other cool things, creating some MVPs and learning new techs using AIs.
+🌱 I’m currently learning more about my professional area and other cool things, creating some MVPs, and learning new tech using AIs.
-- 👯 I want to collaborate on new and exciting projects in newer technologies.
+👯 I want to collaborate on new and exciting projects in newer technologies.
+💻 I am looking for a new full-remote job as a Backend Developer or as a Full Stack Developer, let me know if you know something!

 If you have any questions, please let me know.
 Thanks!